USPS is hiking the price of a stamp to 66 cents in July — a 32% increase since 2019

 The USPS said the latest price hike is needed to offset higher operating expenses "fueled by inflation" as well as "the effects of a previously defective pricing model."

-The higher cost for stamps will "provide the Postal Service with much needed revenue to achieve the financial stability sought by its Delivering for America 10-year plan," it said in the statement.
+The higher cost for stamps will "provide the Postal Service with much needed revenue to achieve the financial stability sought by its Delivering for America 10-year plan," it said in an April statement.

 Other postage fees will also rise in July, USPS said.
 For instance, postcards sent within the U.S. will rise to 51 cent, from 48 cents currently, while international letters will rise by 5 cents to $1.50.
 Together, the various price hikes represent a boost of 5.4%, the agency said.

-The Postal Regulatory Commission, the federal regulator that oversees the postal agency, will formally review the price hikes before they go in effect, USPS said on Monday.
-The increases have already been approved by the governors of the U.S. Postal Service.
+The Postal Regulatory Commission, the federal regulator that oversees the postal agency, reviewed the rate increases and approved them in May.
+The increases had already been approved by the governors of the U.S. Postal Service.

 for more features.